ShuranXu/Corn-Price-Predicter/Demo_Day/DD-README.md

 4. Autocorrelation & Partial Autocorrelation Analysis to find the optimal parameters
 5. Training and validation datasplit at 80%/20%
 6. Model Development
-7. Derivation and validation the forecast for 50 months of data starting September 2016
+7. Derivation and validation the forecast for 51 months of data starting September 2016
 8. Compared the actual versus forecasted values for both ARIMA and SARIMA models and looked at the MSE
-9. Forecasted 6 months of Corn Price using SARIMA from November 2020 till April 2021
+9. Forecasted 6 months of Corn Price using SARIMA from December 2020 till May 2021

 <i> Note that we had tried daily forecasting of corn Price using ARIMA but it yielded is poor model, hence we chose to build models at the monthly level which were better in forcasting </i>